justcoded/coding-standards/docs/php/coding-conventions.md

 }
 ```

-If your array or collection has a few fixed keys, you can typehint them too using {} notation.
+If your array or collection has a few fixed keys, you MAY typehint them too using {} notation.

 :white_check_mark: ***Good***
 ```php